jackocnr/intl-tel-input/README.md

 ## Features
 * Automatically select the user's current country using an IP lookup
-* Automatically format the number as the user types
 * Automatically set the input placeholder to an example number for the selected country
 * Navigate the country dropdown by typing a country's name, or using up/down keys
 * Handle phone number extensions